 - Kitchen hood suppression

 Inspecting contractors are required to submit test results on behalf of their customers to LFRA.
 Contractors can register with Brycer by calling (630) 413-9511 or emailing firstname.lastname@example.org.

-Contractors must be licensed with LFRA.
+Contractors must be licensed with LFRA for the system they are inspecting.
 The current list of licensed contractors, as well as an application to become licensed with LFRA, can be found here: https://lfra.org/our-services/community-safety-fire-prevention/services-construction-development/contractor/